TheLocehiliosan/yadm/yadm.md

        default
               Valid when no other alternate is valid.

+       extension, e
+              A special "condition" that doesn't affect the selection process.
+              Its purpose is instead to allow the alternate file to end with a certain  extension  to  e.g.  make editors highlight the content properly.

        NOTE: The OS for "Windows Subsystem for Linux" is  reported  as  "WSL",